prioritizr/prioritizr/docs/reference/eval_target_coverage_summary.md

   [`add_manual_targets()`](https://prioritizr.net/reference/add_manual_targets.md)
   for details and examples).
 For an example of converting the list-column format to a standard `character` column format, please see the Examples section.
-This column is only included if the argument to `include_zones` is `TRUE`.
+This column is only included if `include_zones = TRUE`.

 - sense: